awsdocs/amazon-chime-administration-guide/doc_source/getting-started.md

 For more information about claiming domains, see [Claiming a Domain](claim-domain.md)\.
 For more information about setting up identity providers, see [Connecting to Your Active Directory](active_directory.md) and [Connecting to Okta SSO](okta_sso.md)\.

-You can also allow or disallow account policies for options such as remote control of shared screens and the Amazon Chime call me feature\.
+You can also allow or stop allowing account policies for options, such as remote control of shared screens and the Amazon Chime call me feature\.

 **To configure account policies**